mpettis/r-timestamps/README.md

 Create the data
 ===============

-Create a time sequence we cna wrap our heads around and inspect.
+Create a time sequence we can wrap our heads around and inspect.
 We create two columns, one of which has UTC as its associated timezone, and the other that casts the same timestamp to America/Chicago: